top of page

 • Using information for analytical purposes, to create and share anonymised findings with partner organisations for example, SWS demographic data to inform equal opportunity evaluations of the scheme and recruitment.

-SWS applicants and workers sponsored by HOPS, are required to share the following personal information with us:
+Individuals sponsored by HOPS, are required to share the following personal information with us to enable successful recruitment and placements:

 • Name